 These images show a CAD model that has been imported, de-featured to varying levels, and meshed using a selection of the different mesh styles available within CADfix CAE.

-CADfix CAE meshing provides mesh generation to create volume, surface and beam element meshes.
+CADfix CAE meshing provides mesh generation to create volume, surface, and beam element meshes.
 These can be quad or triangular meshes for surfaces, or tetrahedral or hexahedral for volumes.
-The finite difference mesher produces Cartesian grids for wires, surfaces and volumes.
+The finite difference meshes produce Cartesian grids for wires, surfaces, and volumes.
 Meshing tools enable the set-up of controls for meshing, whether element size, meshing algorithm or the lattice grading for finite difference meshes.
 A range of mesh quality checking facilities is provided to ensure mesh integrity.

 CADfix CAE also gives users powerful visualization facilities for analysis results.
 These include: